The Fifty-three Stations of the Tōkaidō: Hiroshige and the Tōkaidō

 In 1832, Hiroshige traveled the length of the Tōkaidō from Edo to Kyoto, as part of an official delegation transporting horses that were to be presented to the imperial court.
 The horses were a symbolic gift from the shōgun, presented annually in recognition of the emperor's divine status.

-The landscapes of the journey made a profound impression on the artist, and he created numerous sketches during the course of the trip, as well as his return to Edo via the same route.
-After his arrival at home, he immediately began work on the first prints from The Fifty-Three Stations of the Tōkaidō.
-Eventually, he would produce 55 prints in the whole series: one for each station, plus one apiece for the starting and ending points.
+The landscapes encountered during the journey left a profound impression on the artist, inspiring him to create numerous sketches throughout the trip and upon his return to Edo via the same route.
+Upon arriving home, he immediately commenced work on the first prints for The Fifty-Three Stations of the Tōkaidō.
+In the end, he completed a total of 55 prints for the entire series: one for each station along the Tōkaidō, as well as one for both the starting and ending points.
 But whether he actually visited all the stations and depicted them from his view is subject to academic debate, as some elements in his woodblock prints have been found to actually borrow directly from other works such as the Tōkaidō meisho zue (東海道名所図会) from 1797.
-An example is the view of the station Ishibe „Megawa Village“ which is almost identical to the view in the Tōkaidō meisho zue.
+An example is the view of the station Ishibe "Megawa Village" which is almost identical to the view in the Tōkaidō meisho zue.

 The first of the prints in the series was published jointly by the publishing houses of Hōeidō and Senkakudō, with the former handling all subsequent releases on its own.
 Woodcuts of this style commonly sold as new for between 12 and 16 copper coins apiece, approximately the same price as a pair of straw sandals or a bowl of soup.
 The runaway success of The Fifty-Three Stations of the Tōkaidō established Hiroshige as the most prominent and successful printmaker of the Tokugawa era.

 Hiroshige followed up on this series with The Sixty-nine Stations of the Kiso Kaidō in cooperation with Keisai Eisen, documenting each of the post stations of the Nakasendō (which was alternatively referred to as the Kiso Kaidō).